Review of Home Sweet Home South by South West

 And as with AF, it’s the smell that gets you first.

 But within two bites the whole thing had fallen apart and I was picking up my cutlery.
-I don’t like having to do that but at this point I was focussed on the taste.
+I don’t like having to do that but at this point I was focused on the taste.